About me

 Lead Scala developer @Canal+

 As a lead Scala developer, I used Kafka and fs2 to develop ETLs that allowed us move massive amounts of data safely from the legacy systems, and eventually shut down legacy systems.
-Now, I’m leading the archiving feature team.
-My team is providing archivists the tools they need to document and retrieve videos from a very large catalog.
+I led the archiving feature team.
+My team was providing archivists the tools they need to document and retrieve videos from a very large catalog.

-We’re working with Cats, Cats Effect, fs2, Tapir and Akka.
-I’m encouraging my team mates to apply functional programming, hexagonal architecture, and test everything with property-based tests (Scalacheck).
+We used Cats, Cats Effect, fs2, Tapir and Akka.
+I encouraged my team mates to apply functional programming, hexagonal architecture, and test everything with property-based tests (Scalacheck).

 Functional programming tutor @HEI, Graduate School of Engineering